Decent-Partners/Decent-overview/README.md

 ### TL:DR

-This is a long post, here are some primers, starting with a few **core insights** - the big ideas at the heart of Decent:
+This is a long post, here are some primers, starting with a few **core insights** - the big ideas at the heart of the project:

-- There are many things in life that 'the market' cannot price.
+- There are many things that 'the market' cannot price.
 - A new generation of blockchains with native treasuries and governance enable the sustainable funding of global public goods.
 - The most valuable NFTs will not be bought or sold - they will be earned and assigned.
 - NFTs can become the asset backing underpinning community led token economies.
 - Collectively created community rights will enable story worlds that will dwarf the 21st century's most valuable IP.

-Here is the **1 minute primer**:
+Here is a **1 minute primer**:

 - Decent is a community network - similar to a cooperative, just with digital native as well as some legal components.
 - Decent is sourcing a committed pool of funds from multiple chain treasuries starting with Edgeware.